Most of the shipping setup in WooCommerce revolves around geographical locations. Such can be countries, states, regions, and ZIP codes.

 WooCommerce also has a default shipping zone labeled Locations not covered by your other zones.
 This shipping zone automatically applies to all geographical areas that don’t have a custom shipping zone assigned to them.

-Example: You set up free shipping for major cities in your country, the Locations not covered zone can be used to specify flat rate shipping for all other towns and rural areas.
+Example: You can offer free shipping for major cities in your country, and the Locations not covered zone can be used to specify flat rate shipping for all other towns and rural areas.